basyavasya-honmono/hadive/scraper/README.md

 python runScrape.py
 ```

-This will run the scraper in the starting at 7:30 am.
+This will run the scraper in the starting at 7:30 am for 720 mins (12 hours).
 To run the scraper for a fixed amount of time and with a instant start time, run this command in terminal

 ```
 python runScrape.py -f -limit 60